research On Our Farm

 Trellising Currants and Gooseberries

 We are currently evaluating the cordon trellis method for growing currants and gooseberries.
 We are comparing this trellising method, which is popular in Europe, with the standard North American method of growing freestanding, untrellised bushes.
 Cordon trellising is said to speed harvest, improve fruit size, and reduce disease.
-We are establishing our trial planting in spring 2020.
-We will measure material costs, labor time, yield, and fruit size for trellised and untrellised plants and we will report final results here.
+We are measuring material costs, labor time, yield, and fruit size for trellised and untrellised plants and we will report final results here.

 Organic Apple Production In High Tunnels